 Are you worried that your big toe is starting to point in?
 You've been told you'll never wear your favourite high heels again?
-Or have you been told that you’ll need an operation to correct a ‘bunion’.
-Because it's National Foot Week, we are taking a look at the causes of bunions and the different ways an osteopath can help improve your foot's overall health.
+Or have you been told that you’ll need an operation to correct a ‘bunion’.... we are taking a look at the causes of bunions and the different ways an osteopath can help improve your foot's health and relieve aches and pains.

 What Are Bunions?

 The medical term for bunions is Hallux valgus (hallux = big toe, valgus = away from the midline).
-Although bunions are more rife in shoe wearing populations, the common belief that tight shoes are the cause is disputed.
-From an anatomical viewpoint, bunions are due to the first metatarsal, the bone carrying the big toe, growing at an angle away from the second metatarsal.
-To compensate, the end of the big toe (the phalanges of the big toe) will then angle back in towards the second toe, leaving the joint protruding laterally, causing discomfort, and often calluses, by rubbing on the inside of the shoe.
+It is true that bunions are more rife in shoe wearing populations, however, the common belief that tight shoes are the cause is disputed.
+From an anatomical viewpoint, bunions are due to the first metatarsal bone, the bone carrying the big toe, growing at an angle away from the second metatarsal.
+To compensate, the end of the big toe (the phalanges of the big toe) will then angle back in towards the second toe, leaving the joint protruding out, causing discomfort, and often calluses, by rubbing on the inside of the shoe.

-A common myth is that you inherit bunions from your parents but this is up for debate.
+A commonly stated and accepted truth is that you inherit bunions from your parents... this, however, should be up for debate.
 Whilst there are studies that show strong links in families, you are not born with bunions.
-It is not the bunions themselves that are hereditary but some of the diseases like RA (rheumatoid arthritis) and gout, which may give you more sensitive toe joints meaning you will be more susceptible to bunions.
+It is not the bunions themselves that are hereditary but some of the diseases like RA(rheumatoid arthritis) and gout, which may give you more sensitive toe joints meaning you will be more susceptible to bunions.
 Clearly some foot shapes are also inherited like flat feet, toe shape and length (like ‘Roman’ toes), which may also predispose you too bunions.
 However, these are risk factors... you do not inherit the condition itself.

 Another myth is that high heeled shoes cause bunions and this is reinforced by the fact that a lot of bunion sufferers are women.
 However, whilst narrow pointy shoes may aggravate an already existing bunion, they are NOT the root cause.